FEADME: Fast Elliptical Accretion Disk Modeling Engine: Interface and Template System

-Both subcommands accept the same core arguments (a template path, a data path, and an output directory) with additional options specific to the chosen sampler.
-A typical NUTS invocation for a single spectrum is:

-This command loads the template and data, optionally performs an experimental least-squares pre-fit to initialize the priors, constructs the {\numpyro} model, and runs NUTS with the requested configuration.
+This command loads the template and data, performs a structured batched JAX least-squares initialization, constructs the {\numpyro} model, and runs NUTS with the requested configuration.
 Results are written to \texttt{results.nc} in the specified output directory, together with summary tables and diagnostic plots.
-If a \texttt{results.nc} file already exists, {\feadme} will load the existing posterior instead of re-running the sampler.
+If a \texttt{results.nc} file already exists and \texttt{--skip-existing} is enabled, {\feadme} will load the existing posterior instead of re-running the sampler.